 Interested in how the houses are created?
 Take the Behind the Scenes Tour during the day.
 You get to learn about the scares and the set behind one of the houses.
 It also comes with a unique photo opportunity and a one-time priority access to one of the houses at night during the event.
 It costs $29.99 per person.

 Enjoy reserved V.I.P. seating for the popular "Fiends" show and receive a complimentary cocktail, bottled water or soda at the Fiends show bar for $19.99 per person.

 Leave the tadpoles behind

 Despite the sun going down, the hot and humid Florida weather keeps September and October nights warm.
 Dress in clothes that allow you to stay cool, and opt for comfortable shoes.
-Avoid wearing costumes or masks.
+Avoid wearing costumes or full-face masks.
 For the safety of the scare actors and other guests, costumes are not allowed.

 Pay attention in scare zones

 I may be stating the obvious, but be aware of your surroundings as you walk through the scare zones.
 The scare actors like to get super close to you.
 But they will not touch you, and you should not touch them.
 Also, listen closely to what they have to say because they like to improvise.
 Be courteous of fellow guests too.
 You may have the gut instinct to run away at the sight of a clown, but you have to be careful not to bump into anyone else.

 Pose for a frightfully fun picture

 The scare actors at Howl-O-Scream are delightfully interactive and are hoppy to pose for a photo with you!
 Just be wary of their dark magic.